 Backhaul.
-The return movement of a container-often empty-from a destination of unloading to a point of reloading of cargo.
+The weaker leg of a round trip voyage with less volume than the stronger headhaul leg or the return movement of a container-often empty-from a destination of unloading to a point of reloading of cargo.

 Ballast.
-Weight in solid or liquid form, such as sea water, taken on a ship to increase draught, to change trim, or to improve stability.
+Weight in solid or liquid form, such as sea water, taken on a ship to increase draught, to change trim, or to improve stability or a voyage in which a ship is not laden with cargo.